UBCO Food Services does not have allergen-free facilities.

 Ask Before You Eat

 Always tell your server about your allergy before ordering.
 Ingredients can vary at any given meal.
-If you have any questions about ingredients or preparation, ask to speak with a chef or manager before placing your order.
+If you have any questions about ingredients or preparation, ask to speak with a chef, or visit Nutrislice to find out more.

 What We Do

 Many menu items are labelled with ingredients, priority allergens* and nutrition information.
-This information can be found on menu boards, product tags and nutrition binders, and will be available online in early 2020.
+This information can be found on menu boards, product tags and through Nutrislice.

-It can be helpful to check for allergens online prior to arriving, but always verify allergens on location as ingredients can change with short notice.
+Always verify allergens on location, as ingredients can change with short notice.
 We have a substitution protocol in place to minimize the risk of unidentified allergens in our menu items, if, for example, our suppliers are short on a regular product and substitute a different one.

 Our labels list allergens from “Contains” statements on ingredient lists but omit allergens from “May contain” statements because our dining rooms and kitchens may also contain these ingredients.
 “May contain” statements are optional for manufacturers to provide and therefore their inclusion on a label or not does not equate with risk to the food allergic customer.